Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models: Introduction

-Our key contributions can be summarized as follows:
+The main contributions of this paper can be summarized as:

-\begin{itemize} \item We propose to cast the pseudo-labeling strategy in CLIP test-time adaptation as an Optimal Transport assignment, which leverages the class text information available in vision-language models in the form of fixed cluster centroids without requiring further annotations. \item To solve the label assignment task, we resort to the Sinkhorn algorithm, as it can handle multi-modal distributions and compute label assignments efficiently. \item We introduce a multi-template knowledge distillation approach, which leverages richer information derived from different text prompts to better guide the adaptation without incurring significant computational overhead. \item Experiments across 240 scenarios demonstrate the superiority of CLIP-OT over recent state-of-the-art methods, all while avoiding additional computational complexity. \end{itemize}
+\begin{itemize} \item We propose Semantic Anchor Transport (SAT).
+This novel framework casts the pseudo-labeling strategy in CLIP test-time adaptation as a batch-wise Optimal Transport assignment, which leverages the class text information available in vision-language models in the form of fixed robust cluster centroids without requiring further annotations.

+\item To solve the label assignment task, we resort to the Sinkhorn algorithm, as it can handle multi-modal distributions and compute label assignments efficiently.

+\item We introduce a multi-template knowledge distillation approach that leverages richer information derived from different text prompts to better guide adaptation without incurring significant computational overhead.